 Mechanism Of Work

-Arachidonic acid plays an unprecedented role in the repair and growth of skeletal muscle tissue, thus making arachidonic acid a significant dietary component in muscle growth and development.
+It plays an unprecedented role in the repair and growth of skeletal muscle tissue, thus making it a significant dietary component in muscle growth and development.

 Arachidonic Acid and Bodybuilding

 Arachidonic Acid And Exercise

-In a study performed on 31 resistance-trained males in a randomized and double-blind manner, either with arachidonic acid (1 gram per day, n = 15) or a placebo (1 gram of corn oil per day, n = 16), that was doing a 4-day per week training for 50 days.
-Positive results were obtained from the group that intakes arachidonic acid (0.3 ± 1.2 W·kg-1).
+In a study performed on 31 resistance-trained males in a randomized and double-blind manner, either with it (1 gram per day, n = 15) or a placebo (1 gram of corn oil per day, n = 16), that was doing a 4-day per week training for 50 days.
+Positive results were obtained from the group (0.3 ± 1.2 W·kg-1).